lotfio/caprice/docs/exapmles.md

 ```

 # echo statement
-- you sould use single quotes or duble quotes for strings otherwise it will be evaluated as a constant
+- you should use single quotes or double quotes for strings otherwise it will be evaluated as a constant
 ```js
     (- " hello caprice " -)
 ```